-Sweet and spicy Cran-Raspberry Jezebel Sauce, with its bold horseradish kick, is a versatile sauce that can be poured over cream cheese as an appetizer, served alongside holiday ham or turkey, or jarred up for gift-giving!
+Sweet and spicy Jezebel Sauce, with its cran-raspberry base and bold horseradish kick, is a versatile sauce that can be poured over cream cheese as an appetizer, served alongside holiday ham or turkey, or jarred up for gift-giving!

 It's also delicious served alongside your holiday main course, whether that's smoked ham, turkey, lamb, prime rib, or just about any savory hunk of meat.
 Horseradish is traditionally served with beef or added to cocktail sauce for flavor and a bit of heat, but incorporating it with the cranberry/raspberry base creates a versatile sweet and spicy sauce that complements a variety of meats.

 The other fun thing about this Cran-Raspberry Jezebel Sauce is that it makes a fabulous homemade food gift!
 Not only does it come together in about 15 minutes, but one batch is enough for multiple jar gifts.

 It would be fun to create an appetizer gift basket including a small jar of this sauce, a block of cream cheese or a wheel of Brie, and a box of fancy entertainer crackers.
 Or a large jar would be a lovely hostess gift...and could subsequently be enjoyed with the meal!